-The book is about the shared story of two 19th-century families of engineers and architects who were passionate about building what would become iconic Victorian structures.
+The book Building Passions: Brunel, Barry and 'modern' Victorian architecture).is about the shared story of two families of 19th-century engineers and architects who were passionate about building what would become iconic Victorian structures.
+One family was the Brunels.
+The other family was the Barrys.
+You can just 'Buy the book', or if you would like to know more about it first, then please read on.

 - Tower Bridge, London